9 New Year Traditions Around the World

 Most times New Year’s in Denmark is celebrated with friends not family.
 Traditions include the monarch’s New Year Speech, fireworks, and boiled cod, stewed kale and cured saddle of pork.
 At midnight, people gather to jump off chairs together.

 The casting of tin is a long-time Finland tradition.
 Everyone gets a miniature tin horseshoe – which represents good luck – and melts the tin down.
-They pour the melted tin into cold water, let it transform into a new shape, and interpret the new shape.
+Then they pour the melted tin into cold water, let it transform into a new shape, and interpret the new shape.
 For example, a ship forecasts travel.

 In Spain at midnight, people quickly eat 12 grapes, one at each stroke of the clock.
 Each grape signifies good luck for the coming year, one for each month.
 Fireworks are also important, as they serve to drive away evil spirits and leave space for holiness and good luck.